lewisl9029/rfcs/text/0000-anonymous-components.md

 > - The “Rules of Hooks”: in order to make Hooks work, React requires that Hooks are called unconditionally.
 Component authors may find it unintuitive that Hook calls can't be moved inside if statements, loops, and helper functions.
 > - The “Rules of Hooks” can make some types of refactoring more difficult.
 For example, adding an early return to a component is no longer possible without moving all Hook calls to before that conditional.

-In practice, transitioning from render props and HOCs to React Hooks involved trading the various forms of indirection necessitated by those patterns for a different form of indirection necessitated by the rules of hooks, which often forces users to create extra layers of components for the sole purpose of ensuring hook calls remain at the top level of component functions.
+In practice, transitioning from render props and HOCs to React Hooks involved trading the various forms of indirection necessitated by those patterns for a different form of indirection necessitated by the rules of hooks, which often forces users to create extra layers of components and prop drilling and hoist variable definitions far away from their usage sites for the sole purpose of ensuring hook calls remain at the top level of component functions.

-As illustrated in the example above, this new form of indirection can add a significant amount of friction to working with hooks on a day to day basis, causing countless new named components to be created whose name might add little to no value, and in the process exacerbating prop drilling and types boilerplate.
+Overall, judging from the incredible rate of hooks adoption, this was a tradeoff that the community was very much willing to accept in exchange for the myriad of benefits hooks provided over the previous patterns, but that doesn't mean we shouldn't try to explore ways to improve usage ergonomics even further.

+The anonymous components pattern introduced in this RFC has the potential to bring hooks closer to the original vision of an approach to sharing logic between components that doesn't force users to restructure their components (i.e. introduce indirection) when there is otherwise no compelling reason to do so.

 ## Users, not libraries, should dictate when to introduce indirection

 On a more fundamental level, I believe that the choice to introduce indirection or not should be left to the case-by-case judgement of the user, not something that should be forced upon them by arbitrary constraints of the APIs they use.

-Control over indirection, or control over granularity of componentization and variable hoisting in this case, is one of the most powerful tools we have for managing complexity.
+Control over indirection (control over granularity of componentization, variable declarations/hoisting, orchestration of control flows, etc in this case), is one of the most powerful tools we have for managing complexity.

-The anonymous component pattern introduced in this RFC aims to restore this control over indirection to the hands of users, something that has been often deprived from them by the rules of hooks ever since its introduction.
+The anonymous component pattern introduced in this RFC aims to restore this control over indirection to the hands of users, something that has been often deprived from them in countless instances by the rules of hooks ever since its introduction.

 ## Opening up additional use cases for hooks

 Even more interestingly, the anonymous component pattern also opens up the possibility for a new set of use cases for hooks, where previously the excessive levels of indirection introduced by the rules of hooks made usage ergonomics prohibitively poor.

-My most prominent use case for this is an experimental [useStyles](https://github.com/lewisl9029/use-styles) CSS-in-JS hook meant to provide styles to elements without forcing indirection through named styled components at every step of the way (think of it as a more robust, runtime-only version of `@emotion/babel-plugin`'s [css prop](https://emotion.sh/docs/css-prop)).
+My most prominent use case for this is an experimental [useStyles](https://github.com/lewisl9029/use-styles) CSS-in-JS hook meant to provide styles to elements without forcing indirection through named styled components at every step of the way (think of it as a runtime-only version of `@emotion/babel-plugin`'s [css prop](https://emotion.sh/docs/css-prop)).

-I'm hopeful that more use cases for React hooks like this will be discovered once we're able to alleviate the forced indirection problem.
+I'm hopeful that more use cases for React hooks like this will become viable once we're able to alleviate the forced indirection problem.

 # Detailed design